r0zetta/graph_simulations/README.md

 # graph.py

-graph.py is a python program for creating node-edge graphs from scratch.
+graph.py is a python module for creating node-edge graphs from scratch.
 The tool is highly configurable, allowing for the creation of many distinct node-edge graph phenotypes.
 The tool requires you have the following python libraries installed:

 **networkx** (https://networkx.org/)
 `pip install networkx`